html-next/optimizing-css-compiler/README.md

 - Componetize your CSS
 - Use `&` for the component root element
 - Tag dynamic selectors (things to leave alone) with `@dynamic` or `/* @dynamic */`
+- Do assume your CSS is scoped by template context (route or component hbs file)

+## Things that don't work yet (but will)

+- **Everything! (but the basic cases are getting close to working)**
-- Don't use media-queries and breakpoints (yet! they will be doable long term)
+- media-queries and breakpoints
-- Don't use any CSS preprocessors (yet! also will be doable long term)
+- CSS preprocessors
-- Don't add class names within `component.js` files (yet! most usage in this pattern will eventually be allowed)
+- class names within `component.js` files (yet! a subset of usage in this pattern will eventually be allowed)
+- !important` (it'll still work, you just shouldn't)
+- global CSS
+-  `::pseudo-element` and `:pseudo-class` selectors

 ## Why?